 Rhodium Plating.
 Lionel Cinamon (Monthly Rev. Amer.
 Electroplaters' Soc., 1936, 23, (3), 36-42).-Rhodium phosphate baths are claimed to be superior to sulphate baths as they can be operated at lower temperatures and give whiter deposits.
 Spray from sulphate baths is liable to produce skin troubles on the operators whereas that from phosphate baths has no ill-effects.
-On the other hand phosphate baths must be operated at a much higher voltage (7-10 v.) as no conducting salt is known which will not spoil the colour of the bath and the nature of the plate are briefly discussed.-A. R. P.
+On the other hand phosphate baths must be operated at a much higher voltage (7-10 v.) as no conducting salt is known which will not spoil the colour of the plate when added to the bath.
+Methods of controlling the composition of the bath and the nature of the plate are briefly discussed.-A. R. P.

-\The Simultaneous Electrodeposition of Thallium and Zinc.
+The Simultaneous Electrodeposition of Thallium and Zinc.
 W. George Parks and I. Milton Le Baron (Electrochem.
 Soc.
 Preprint, 1936, April, 171- 182).-The relative concentrations of thallium (as perchlorate) and zinc (as nitrate) in the baths and of the two metals in the resulting deposits at different current densities were determined.
 Cathode potential measurements were made at different current densities and with varying composition of solution.
 It is shown how the percentage composition curves can be determined from the cathode potential measurements.
 Electrodeposits of different composition were polished and compared microscopically with cast alloy specimens.
-A similar structure was observed for the eutectics only.
-No serviceable or useful deposits were obtained.-S. G.
+A similar structure was observed for the cutectics only.
+No sorviceable or useful deposits were obtained.-S. G.